ManibharathiJ/Zomato-data-analysis/README.md

 3. Install required libraries

 # Step-by-Step Analysis Procedure

-1. Load the dataset into a pandas DataFrame.
+1. Load the dataset into a pandas DataFrame

    2. Data Cleaning: Convert ratings from string format to numeric and check for missing or null values.
-3. Exploratory Data Analysis (EDA):
-	Analyze the distribution of restaurant types using count plots.
-	Calculate and visualize total customer votes by restaurant type.
-	Explore rating distributions via histograms.
-	Examine spending preferences of couples through cost analysis.
-	Compare ratings for online vs offline ordering options with box plots.
-	Investigate online order availability by restaurant type using pivot tables and heatmaps.
-4. Summary Insights:
-	Identify the most popular restaurant types among customers.
-	Determine the restaurant type with the highest votes.
-	Understand the common rating ranges and spending limits.
-	Evaluate if online or offline ordering receives better ratings.
-	Pinpoint restaurant types with predominantly offline orders for targeted offers.